GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

 !!! warning

     Be aware of what is already in your current working directory where you launch your pipeline.
-If your current working directory contains nextflow configuration files you may encounter unexpected results.
+If your current working directory contains Nextflow configuration files you may encounter unexpected results.

 !!! question "Exercise"